This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place the protein powder, oats, peanut butter, and honey in a large bowl.
+Oats, protein powder, peanut butter, and honey are added to a wooden bowl.

-• Add 2 tablespoons of water and stir until a stiff dough forms.
-If the mixture is too dry, add the additional water, 1 teaspoon at a time, until desired consistency is reached.
+• Mix them to combine.
+If the mixture is a bit dry, add 2-3 tablespoons Tablespoons water and stir until a stiff dough forms. ( you can add the additional water, one teaspoon at a time until the desired consistency is reached)

 Video